imgiseverything/philthompson.co.uk/projects/bbc-mircobit.md

 Tangent, merely needed the pages created for the new website, however I felt it was important to create a design system for the project so it would be easy to build many different templates.

 As this project was created in a short period for a super tight deadline – it was redesigned very soon after launch.
 Thankfully some elements of the original design and original code still remain.

-If you would like a demo of the micro:bit design system please get in touch.

 ## Why go through this trouble?